 The Group defines a project contract as a contract specifically negotiated for the contracted work to realise an asset.
 On the balance sheet, the Group reports the net contract position for each (project) contract as either a contract asset or a contract liability.
 A contract asset is recognised when Strukton has a right to consideration in exchange for goods or services that the entity has transferred to a customer when that right is conditioned on something other than the passage of time.
-A contract receivable is an amount to be billed for which payment is only a matter of passage of time.
 A contract liability is recognised when Strukton has an obligation to transfer goods or services to a customer for which the entity has received consideration (or the amount is due) from the customer.
 A provision for onerous contracts is recognised when the unavoidable costs of meeting the obligations under the contract exceed the economic benefits expected to be received under it.